Getting Started

 }

-Environment Variables
+}Environment Variables

-file for environment-specific configuration.
+Create a .env file for environment-specific configuration.

 # .env